SuperLan11/SEO_Website/README.md

 The website is no longer active, but the source code in this repo lets you use the website as if it was.
 The goal of the project was to compete with the other groups for the highest ranking website.
 Other criteria for the website included a visually pleasing aesthetic, responsive design, and ease of navigation.
 The website used the domain sprayshoestore.com and the business name SpraySoles.
+We used AI-generated art for the Neon Lightwear, Snowflake Sneakers, Controller Kicks, and logo images.

 The website achieved the following at its peak.
 * 1st result with Bing search ”spray shoe store” (1st place result vs local competitors)
 * 1st result with Google search ”spray soles store” (1st place result vs local competitors)